Advanced Template Features

 CLI overrides have the highest precedence and will override both local variables and prompt file variables.

-In v3.0, you can combine variable substitution with multiple documents:
+In schema v3.0 and later, you can combine variable substitution with multiple documents:

 metadata: